CorradoLanera/gpteasyr/README.md

 decided number of times (10 by default) in case of error (often caused by server overload).

-To use the function you need to compose a prompt.
+To use the function, you need to compose a prompt.
 You can use (but it is not necessary!) the `compose_prompt_api` function to compose the prompt properly with an optional (single) system prompt (i.e., gpt’s setup) and a (single) user prompt (i.e., the query).
 This function is useful because it helps you to compose the prompt automatically adopting the required API’s structure.

-> NOTE: you can still pass a correctly formatted list (of lists) as
+> NOTE: you can still pass a multiple fully-formatted list (of lists) as
 > described in the [official
 > documentation](https://platform.openai.com/docs/api-reference/chat)
 > (<https://platform.openai.com/docs/api-reference/chat>).